yuanyuanqiao/thinking_math_solutions/Assignment1.md

 # Introductory material assignments' solutions
 1.
 * The woman with a telescope was seen by the man.
-* The man used a telescope to see the woman.
+* The man with a telescope see the woman.

 2.
 * Sisters reunited in checkout line at Safeway, after ten years. (separation)